-Title III-Central Intelligence Agency Retirement and Disability System
+Title III-Central Intelligence Agency Retirement and Disability System and Related Provisions

 Section 301 authorizes fiscal year 1991 appropriations in the amount of \$164,600,000 for the Central Intelligence Agency Retirement and Disability Fund for fiscal year 1991.

-Title IV-Central Intelligence Agency Administrative Provisions their Agency service.
+The Central Intelligence Agency Retirement Act of 1964 for Certain Employees (Public Law 88-643) authorized the establishement of CIARDS for a limited number of Agency employees and authroized the establishment and maintenance of a fund from which benefits would be paid to qualified beneficiaries.